Regional Security Studies

 - Candidates should visit the College’s Page (www.apcss.org/college) for course descriptions and refer to the Course Calendar for the dates of the course offerings

-- Include contact information, citizenship status, education, work experience, job-related training courses or certificates, foreign language proficiency, technological proficiency, job or education-related honors and awards, publications and relevant skills.
+- Include contact information, education, work experience, job-related training courses or certificates, foreign language proficiency, technological proficiency, job or education-related honors and awards, publications and relevant skills.

 - Unofficial transcripts can be submitted immediately but an official copy must be on file before start date.
 Incomplete, tardy or illegible packets will be disqualified.

-6. The following typed forms: SF85 and OF306.
+- These forms are used to initiate a background investigation.
 Please note that the forms require full social security numbers.
-To protect your personal information, you may elect to fax the form to 808-971-8949 or email the form without a SSN; then phone in the SSN.
+To protect your personal information, you may elect to fax the form to 808-971-8949 or email the forms without a SSN; then phone in the SSN to 808-971-8960.

 Asia-Pacific Center for Security Studies ATTN: Internship Program 2058 Maluhia Rd.
 Honolulu, HI 96815-1949 or fax application materials to our secure fax line at (808)971-8949.